ChristianLowe/Grognaks-Mod-Manager/readme.txt

 Setup

-  Unzip all of the files from this archive and move them into:
+  Unzip the files from this archive anywhere.
-    Windows: the folder in which FTLGame.exe resides.
-    Mac OSX: the folder in which FTL_README.html resides.
-    Linux: in the folder which FTL resides.

-  For Mac/Linux users:
-    Move the contents of src into the same folder as modman.exe.
-    (It is safe to delete modman.exe.)
+  On the first run, you may be prompted to locate your FTL resources.
+Specifically "data.dat" in the "resources" directory under your FTL install (Mac users can select FTL.app).

+  In most cases, this should be located automatically.

 Usage

   To add a mod (an *.ftl file) to GMM:
-    Windows/Linux: Put it in the /mods/ folder.
-    Mac OSX: Put it in the ~/Documents/FTL Mods/ folder.
+    Put it in the GMM/mods/ folder.

   To Start GMM:
     Windows: Run modman.exe.